felippepuhle/felippepuhle/README.md

 # About Me

 Hello!
 My name is **Felippe Rodrigo Puhle**, I'm 28 years old and I live in São Miguel do Oeste - Santa Catarina.
-I'm graduated in Internet Systems at UNISUL, and I'm a **full-stack developer** at [DBlinks - Agência Digital](http://www.dblinks.com.br), currently working with ReactJS, Relay, GraphQL, MongoDB and onpage SEO optimizations.
+I'm graduated in Internet Systems at UNISUL, and I'm a **full-stack developer** at [Entria](https://www.entria.com.br), currently working with bleeding edge technology - ReactJS, Relay and GraphQL.

 I love to develop software with clean code, and I'm fictionalized to learn as many things that I can.
 I've been studying a lot to indulge this **thirst for knowledge**.
 Therefore, I love to pass on all the things that I've learned too.